luarvic/click2approve/README.md

 Its goals are:

-- To provide the HTTP endpoints that implement the File Manager business logic.
+- To provide the HTTP endpoints that implement the business logic.

 It is written in [C#](https://learn.microsoft.com/en-us/dotnet/csharp/tour-of-csharp/) and uses: